 "Mom, I'm worried about the bathroom.
 You need grab bars.
 It's not safe the way it is."

 The grab bar is not about decline.
 The curbless shower is not about dependency.
 The home assessment is not a verdict.
-They are the things that make it possible for your parent to stay exactly where they want to be — in their own home, on their own terms, for as long as they choose.
-A 2025 systematic review by Cha (Healthcare, 13(7), 752), examining 20 studies, confirmed that home modifications are consistently associated with improved functional independence, reduced caregiving burden, and enhanced quality of life — not with institutionalisation, but with its prevention.
+They are the things that make it possible for your parent to stay exactly where they want to be, in their own home, on their own terms, for as long as they choose.

 The Right Time Is Before You Need To

-Every family we have spoken with that went through a reactive modification — an assessment done in a rush after a hospital discharge, renovations coordinated from a waiting room — says the same thing.
-They wish they had done it earlier.
-When there was time to think.
-When their parent was well enough to be part of the decisions.
-When the conversation could happen without a crisis forcing it open.
+Every family we have spoken with that went through a reactive modification (an assessment done in a rush after a hospital discharge, renovations coordinated from a waiting room) has said the same thing.
+They wish they had done it earlier, when there was time to do it thoughtfully, when their parent was well enough to be part of the decisions, when the conversation could happen without fear as the backdrop.

 The Ottawa Home Show taught us something we already suspected: the gap between knowing and doing is the most dangerous place a family can sit.
-The families who walked away with a card but didn't call — who nodded but didn't act — were not bad children.
-They were people in an uncomfortable situation who needed something to help them over the threshold.
+The families who walked away with a card but didn't call, who nodded but didn't act, were not bad children.
+They were people in an uncomfortable situation who needed a little more to get them over the threshold.

-Here is what we suggest as a next step — one that asks almost nothing of either of you:
+If this article has been that little more, here is what we suggest as a next step, one that asks almost nothing of you or your parent:

 Ask for a conversation.
 Not about grab bars.
 Not about safety.
 About the home.
 About how your parent wants to live in it.
 About what staying there, for as long as they choose, would look like.